Skip to main content

 HVAC Education, Furnaces, Boilers

 Your home includes a number of systems that make life more comfortable.
 There’s air conditioning for cool air and humidity control in the summer months.
 There’s a water heater so you can enjoy a hot shower or bath.
 And when it comes to heating your home, you might rely on a furnace, boiler, heat pump, or geothermal system.
 Looking more specifically at boilers and furnaces, many people use these words interchangeably.
 While it’s true they both provide heated air for your home, it's important to know that they are quite different in how they do it.
-For more detailed information about Carrier furnaces and boilers, visit our residential products website.
-Or, read on for a boiler vs furnace comparison.
+For more detailed information about Carrier furnaces and boilers, read on for a boiler vs furnace comparison.

 In the most basic terms, a furnace heats air, which is then distributed to your living areas through a series of ductwork and vents.
 A water or steam boiler systems pipes hot water or steam to radiator units in your living areas to heat your home.
 Understanding the furnace vs boiler difference can help you make the best decision for heating your home.